What is a Headless CMS? Complete Guide for 2026

 What is a Headless CMS?

 A headless CMS separates content management from content presentation.
-It provides content through APIs (REST or GraphQL) without any built-in frontend.
-Developers build the frontend separately using any framework or technology they prefer.
+It stores content in a structured format and delivers it through a delivery API without any built-in frontend.
+Developers build the frontend separately in their own codebase, using any framework they prefer and deploying it wherever they like.

 The term "headless" refers to the removal of the "head" (frontend) from the "body" (backend content repository).
-Content is stored in a structured format and delivered via API to any channel: websites, mobile apps, IoT devices, digital signage, and more.
+Content lives in the CMS and is delivered via API to any channel: websites, mobile apps, IoT devices, digital signage, and more.

-Examples: Contentful, Strapi, Sanity, Hygraph, Directus.
+Examples: Cmssy, Contentful, Strapi, Sanity, Hygraph, Directus.

 Pros of Headless CMS